 If you want to be completely independent, great research is your most powerful weapon.
 You have more choices than in any of the other options, starting with finding a broker.
 A broker is a platform that allows you to buy shares on the JSE.
 Not all brokers are created equal; some offer more functionality like live data charts, but are more expensive.
 Others are completely free but offer limited functionality.

 Your second important choice is the type of account you’ll open.
-All South African residents are allowed to invest R33,000 per year in a tax-free savings vehicle.
+All South African residents (in 2021) are allowed to invest R36,000 per year in a tax-free savings vehicle.
 These are usually a great place to start because of the future tax savings.
-However, you are only allowed to hold cash and index-tracking investment products in these accounts.
+However, you are only allowed to hold cash and certain types of collective investment products in these accounts.

 Your third important choice is what product to invest in.
 If you want to invest in individual shares, which ones and why?
 If you decide to go the index-tracking route, are you aware of the fund fees associated with these products?
 Read as much as you can about your options before making a decision and don’t be shy to ask those that have gone before you for guidance.
 Be sure to consider multiple points of view to weed out radical ideas.
 This is your financial future we’re talking about, after all.